 The Vedic Times projects are:

-The Healing Arts ~ Starting with YME movies, to benefit all Sadhu Huts ~ For your healthy retirement Self Sustainable Eco-Villages ~ For spiritual growth & departure Holistic Clinics ~ For you (the soul), your body and mind Retreats Centers ~ To give knowledge & preventive medicine
+The Healing Arts ~ Starting with our Female Artisans Our YME (Production House) producing movies that matter Our Vastu Huts ~ For your healthy living & retirement Self Sustainable Eco-Villages ~ For healthy and independent living Holistic Clinics ~ For you (the soul), your body and mind Retreats Centers ~ To share knowledge & spread preventive medicine

 The Master Plan: